Fillmore and Western Railway: Rolling stock

-The railroad also owns the two full-size steam locomotive props that were built for The Lone Ranger (2013).
+The railroad also owned the two full-size steam locomotive props that were built for The Lone Ranger (2013).
 They are not working steam locomotives (and never were), being propelled instead by diesel engines located in their tenders.
 The larger of the two (named "Constitution" in the film) has been used in several other productions, including Westworld and The Good Place.

 The majority of the locomotives, rolling stock and other assets were acquired by Sierra Northern after the lease of the rail line ended.
 Three pieces of equipment, including the S6, a passenger car, and the body of a Pacific Fruit Express reefer, were sold to Virginia and Truckee Railroad in Virginia City, Nevada in February 2022.
+GP35 #3501 was sold to SMV and the "Jupiter" prop and one of the prop coaches from The Lone Ranger, as well as the GP35 prop from Inception and the prop cab from Unstoppable were sold to Volo Auto Museum.